Best Internet Plans for Teachers 2020

 Spectrum Internet Assist Program

 Spectrum offers an Internet Assist program with certain discounts to students, teachers and low-income households.
 It comes with a free modem and 30 Mbps internet with no data caps or contracts.
 The program is open to beneficiaries of a few public assistance programs such as the National School Lunch Program.

 CenturyLink has a Teachers and Technology Grant in place that provides either home or workplace internet for full-time classroom teachers with a total value of up to $5,000.
 However, it’s only available to those who live or work in certain areas of Louisiana, Kansas, Oklahoma or Missouri.
 You’ll also need to pay attention to the program’s grant cycle.
 It’s only open during certain times of each year.

 Comcast Internet Essentials

-Comcast XFINITY’s Internet Essentials program offers home internet at 25 Mbps for just $9.95 per month.
+Comcast XFINITY’s Internet Essentials program offers home internet at 25 Mbps for just $9.95/mo.
 You’ll also find student and teacher discounts on desktops, laptops, internet service and even Microsoft Office.

-Programs like this can add up to significant savings throughout the year, a perk that teachers have definitely earned and deserve.
+Programs like this can add up to significant savings throughout the year.
 Regardless of which ISP you decide to go with, make sure you ask one of their representatives about their teacher discount program to see if you qualify.

 Two other important areas to look into before choosing which internet will fuel your classroom or home office are connection speeds and data caps.
 Whether you are streaming instructional YouTube videos or downloading large files of lesson plans – having a connection fast enough to meet your demands is a must.